Linquan County: Administrative divisions

-Geography & Climate
+Geography and climate

 Linquan, is located in the Huang-Huai plains at the southwestern tip of northwestern Anhui province.
 The geographical location is between 114°50'～115°31' east longitude and 32°35'～33°09' north latitude.

 The county is at its broadest 62 km in the northern part, while 68 km at its longest (north–south).
 The total area covers 1,839 square kilometers.

 The county borders 3 other counties in Fuyang prefecture (clockwise - Jieshou City, Yingzhou District, Funan County), and 6 counties in Henan province in the west and south (anti-clockwise - Shenqiu County, Xiangcheng City, Pingyu County, Xincai County, Huaibin County, and Gushi County).
 In all a total of 9 counties.

 Linquan County has a continental warm temperate semi-humid monsoon climate zone, with warm and humid climate, moderate precipitation, sufficient sunshine and four distinct seasons.
 Spring is warm and rainy; summer is hot and rain is abundant; autumn is cool and the weather is clear; winter is cold and there is little snow.